Monthly Archives: December 2010

 A pardon for Billy the Kid?
 Forget it.

-Colonel Albert Jennings Fountain Out-going New Mexico Governor Richardson is considering pardoning Billy the Kid, 130 years after he committed a murder most foul.
-My ancestor, Col. Albert Fountain, defended the Kid at his trial and if he couldn’t … Continue reading
+Out-going New Mexico Governor Richardson is considering pardoning Billy the Kid, 130 years after he committed a murder most foul.
+My ancestor, Col. Albert Fountain, defended the Kid at his trial and if he couldn’t get him off, then the Colonel was having a rare bad day or the Kid was guilty as hell.
+I suspect the latter.

 Filed under Uncategorized